Open Source Biodiversity Software

 GeoNature stands out as a robust open source solution tailored for managing biodiversity data, particularly for natural reserves and protected areas.
 Its comprehensive features include customizable data models, spatial analysis tools, and integration with GIS platforms.
 GeoNature excels in data standardization and interoperability, making it a preferred choice for organizations with complex biodiversity datasets.

-2. ecoTeka:
+2. Ecoteka:

-ecoTeka offers a user-friendly interface coupled with powerful analytical capabilities, making it suitable for a wide range of biodiversity research and monitoring projects.
+Ecoteka offers a user-friendly interface coupled with powerful analytical capabilities, making it suitable for a wide range of biodiversity research and monitoring projects.
 Its modular design allows users to tailor the software to specific research needs, while features like species occurrence mapping and trend analysis enhance data interpretation.
-However, ecoTeka may require additional customization for large-scale projects or specific data formats.
+However, Ecoteka may require additional customization for large-scale projects or specific data formats.

 3. iNaturalist: